Adam-Etyang/terminal.browse/README.md

 # Terminal.Browser

 ## TODO:
-- [ ] Figure out how input will work : Done
-- [ ] Move to using selenium to fecth the page
+- [ ] Move to using selenium/playwrite to fetch the page
 - [ ] Move to using textual TUI for a better UI